alexstore06/alexstore06.github.io/content/posts/top-down-modeling.md

 #### Rebuild order
 Some issues are simply limitations of SolidWorks itself.

-Say you've built a box.
-The top and bottom of the box have positions and dimensions defined by the skeleton, and the sides, for simplicity's sake, are defined to be at the edges of the top and bottom, so they just stretch depending on where the top and bottom are.
+Say you've built a box out of five individual plates.
+The base of the box has positions and dimensions defined by the skeleton, and the sides, for simplicity's sake, are defined to be at the edges of the base piece, so they stretch depending on the position and size of that part.

-This sounds great right up until you change the skeleton and SolidWorks decides to rebuild the sides first, so their positions are set at the old positions of the top and bottom rather than the new positions that the top and bottom should be at once SolidWorks gets around to rebuilding those.
+This sounds great until you change the skeleton and SolidWorks decides to rebuild the sides first, so their positions are set at the old position of the base piece rather than the new position that the base should be at once SolidWorks gets around to rebuilding it.

-Unfortunately, once SolidWorks tries to rebuild the top and bottom, it will notice that the mates with the sides no longer work and will fail the rebuild.
+Unfortunately, once SolidWorks tries to rebuild the base, it will notice that the mates with the sides no longer work and will fail the rebuild.
 This is a very simplistic scenario, one that SolidWorks in reality would likely handle fine, but the concept applies as you build larger and larger assemblies.

 #### "Sticky" errors
-SolidWorks doesn't stop rebuilding once it runs across an error; it keeps rebuilding, attempting to find a stable state.
+SolidWorks doesn't stop rebuilding once it runs across an error; it keeps rebuilding, attempting to find a stable state for the remaining parts.
 Therefore, when too many parts depend on other parts, a single part failing its rebuild cascades to every other part that has a relationship to that part, however indirect the relationship may be.

 Sometimes, a feature or sketch gets pushed into a "sticky" invalid, unsolvable state, where even a reversion of the change can leave the feature completely broken.
 This happens frequently with sketches.

-When a sketch has external references that move slightly too far, it can be pushed into crossing over itself or flipping the direction of an essential dimension.
+When a sketch has external references that move slightly too far, it can cross over itself or flip the direction of an essential dimension.
 When those changes create unsolvable geometry, SolidWorks can lock that sketch into place, keeping it from rebuilding properly regardless of the current state of the references.

 Your only options at this point are either to go manually redraw and redefine the sketch or to force close your document without saving, potentially losing you a lot of the work you've put in.